2010 TUMS Fast Relief 500

-The 2010 TUMS Fast Relief 500 was a NASCAR Sprint Cup Series stock car race that was held on October 24, 2010, at Martinsville Speedway in Martinsville, Virginia.
+The 2010 TUMS Fast Relief 500 was a NASCAR Sprint Cup Series race that was held on October 24, 2010, at Martinsville Speedway in Ridgeway, Virginia.
 It was contested over 500 laps, and was the thirty-second race of the season and the sixth race in the season-ending Chase for the Sprint Cup for the 2010 NASCAR Sprint Cup Series.
 The race was won by Denny Hamlin for the Joe Gibbs Racing team.
 Mark Martin driving for Hendrick Motorsports finished second and Richard Childress Racing's Kevin Harvick, who started thirty-sixth, came third.

 The race logo for the TUMS Fast Relief 500.

 During the race there were fifteen cautions and twenty-four lead changes among thirteen drivers.
 It was Hamlin's seventh win in the 2010 season and the fifteenth of his career.
 The result left him second in the Drivers' Championship, six points behind Jimmie Johnson.
 Chevrolet maintained its lead in the Manufacturers' Championship, forty-two ahead of Toyota and eighty-seven ahead of Ford, with four races remaining in the season.

 Report

 Background

 Martinsville Speedway, the race track where the race was held.

-Martinsville Speedway is one of five short tracks that holds NASCAR races; the others are Richmond Raceway, Dover International Speedway, Bristol Motor Speedway, and ISM Raceway.
+Martinsville Speedway is one of five short tracks that holds NASCAR races.
 The standard track at Martinsville Speedway is a 0.526 mi long, four-turn, short oval track.
 The track's turns are banked at eleven degrees while the front stretch, the location of the finish line, is banked at zero degrees.
 The back stretch also has zero-degree banking.
 The racetrack can accommodate 63,000 spectators.